DanielMontecino/mlops-challenge/README.md

   -d ''
 ```

-Or by the FastAPI GUI, similar as the previous example:
+Or by the FastAPI GUI, similar to the previous example:

 ![Alt text](images/fastapi_5.png "Fast API")